duckrojo/procastro/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to procastro's documentation!
+Welcome to ProcAstro's documentation!
 =====================================

 **Saving time for astronomers handling data everywhere**

+ProcAstro is a versatile framework aimed at seamless handling of astronomical data in a minimalistic pythonic style.

+* easy handling of multiple FITS files <source/quickstart/multiple>
+* quick plotting with interactive options <source/quickstart/plotting>
+* easy handling/creation of calibration frames
+* fast aperture photometry
+* observation planning

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :caption: Contents:

-   quickstart
+   QuicksStart guides <source/quickstart>
-   API reference <source/procastro>
+   API reference <source/api>

 Indices and tables